Washington Sixolo: Kings Messengers Quartet

 Sixolo sang up to the mid seventies for the Kings Messengers before joining the SABC on a fulltime basis.
 The members of the Kings Messengers Quartet in order of appearances were Alex Maseko (1st tenor), Justice Masinga (2nd tenor), Joseph Mhlanga (baritone), Washington Sixolo (bass), Moses Khumalo (1st tenor), Billy Mahlalela (baritone), Norman Dube (1st tenor), Palmer Paul Kote (2nd tenor), Gift Makapela (baritone), Mike Thlokoane (2nd tenor), Stephen Motha (baritone), Vincent Mvelase (2nd tenor), Zolani Sixolo (1st tenor) and Samson Phakhati (bass).
 The name Kings Messengers was coined by Moses Khumalo after they were only known as "The quartet" for a while.

 Sixolo appeared on 7 of the 8 albums the Kings Messengers made over the years.
-Only on 1 Kings Messengers album in 1983 Sixolo did not feature.
-Gift Makapela who toured with Sixolo to Zambia to sing for Kaunda was the leader on this album who was the last Kings Messengers album of all time.
+Only on 1 Kings Messengers album in 1983 did Sixolo not feature.
+Gift Makapela who toured with Sixolo to Zambia to sing for Kaunda was the leader on this album which was the last Kings Messengers album of all time.

 Albums that the Kings Messengers made are: Soul of Africa, Precious Moments with the Kings Messengers Quartet, More Songs with the Kings Messengers Quartet, The Best of the Kings Messengers Quartet, Spiritual Revival, Lead Kindly Light and It's Not an Easy Road.